 Site search can be vital for those stores with an expansive or hyper-specific product list.
 If you’re just getting started and only have a handful of products, consider removing search from your store for the time being.

 Highlight the products you have and make them easy to find by simplifying your categories and product pages.
 When people engage with a site search that performs poorly or doesn’t return any options they may be more likely to abandon the store.

-If you have site search, consider to see the terms people are using.
+If you have site search, consider setting it up inside Google Analytics to see the terms people are using.
 This will help you determine if they’re likely getting helpful responses or going down a path that doesn’t bring them any value.

-8. Only including product specifications without an engaging product descriptioncan be a competitive advantage.
+8. Only including product specifications without an engaging product descriptionGreat product descriptions can be a competitive advantage.
 On the flip side, product pages with nothing more than specs like dimensions or manufacturing location are likely to leave potential customers uninspired.

 Here are a few quick tips for improving your product descriptions:

-Use active voice to speak more directly to your customers with confidence.
+Use active voice to speak more directly to people throughout the customer journey with confidence.